 If you’re trying to emphasize a particular experience, however, you’ll want to use more specific language.

 When exploring disparities in pay, for example, you’d want to note how the average earnings break down by ethnicity rather than simply saying, “People of Color make less money than white people.”

 These resources offer more information about amplifying BIPOC voices, becoming anti-racist, and combating white supremacy:

 You want to be polite, you want to acknowledge someone’s identity, and you don’t want to get it wrong.
 That’s a perfectly understandable goal.

 But handy acronyms, though sometimes appropriate, are no substitute for working to combat bias or invalidation in your language.

-Trying to include everyone equally can, at times, minimize the voices of those who need to be heard.
+Trying to include everyone equally can, at times, minimize the voices of people who need to be heard.
 Focusing on understanding the separate experiences of different groups of people — and how those experiences continue to affect them — can offer a better path toward change.